There are very few times in life where a beauty just drops into your lap. Yes, even with my wife I had to work for that to happen lol.

 Well, I was gifted (which I later traded for my 1971 Ludwig Supraphonic) with a gem called a Pearl Free floating Maple 6.5×14!

 What is a free-floating snare?
-Well, I’m glad you asked and until I was able to really dive into this drum I had little knowledge of it myself.
+Well, I’m glad you asked because until I was able to really dive into this drum I had little knowledge of it myself.

 After doing some digging on some forums and websites I found the perfect explanation for this unique system.

-From few articles and forums it was said that Pearl and CB700 shared the same warehouse early on.
-We now know that CB was a division of Pearl drum so that makes sense.
+From a few articles and forums that i read, it was said that Pearl and CB700 shared the same warehouse early on.
+We now know that CB was a division of Pearl drum, so that makes sense.

 Since this is true, it allowed Pearl to license the system early and I’m sure test it as a CB-700 product before putting it on the main stream market as a Pearl product.

 This statement I made before finding out the above information does not hold any weight now because again CB was a division of Pearl Drums.
 (Additionally, if a contract was made between these two companies it disbanded CB-700 from making any more of their models because of the rights now being owned by Pearl.)

 This is of course are all information from all the Facebook groups, forums and articles I have comes across.
 This information does still create a really good story that can get the juices going about how this all went down.
 There are things still unknown………………………………..